sdispater/pendulum/docs/_docs/parsing.rst

     # Not ISO 8601 compliant but common
     dt = pendulum.parse('1975-05-21 22:00:00')

-The library natively supports the RFC 3339 format, most ISO 8601 formats and some other common formats.
 If you pass a non-standard or more complicated string, it will raise an exception so it is advised to use the ``from_format()`` helper instead.